SAP-samples/build-workzone-integration/advanced/wizard/README.md

 ![UpdateHostContext](./images/update-host-context.png)

-## How to retrieve persistent Card context?
+## How to retrieve persistent Wizard context?

 Card can retrieve the persistent Card context be explicitly declaring `host.context` Card parameter: